-- (b) Banks and financial institutions should devise a system of giving acknowledgement for receipt of all loan applications.
-Time frame within which loan applications up to Rupees two lakhs will be disposed of should also be indicated in acknowledgement of such applications. - (c) Banks / financial institutions should verify the loan applications within a reasonable period of time.
-If additional details / documents are required, they should intimate the borrowers immediately. - (d) In case of all categories of loans irrespective of any threshold limits, including credit card applications, the lenders should convey in writing, the main reason/reasons which, in the opinion of the bank after due consideration, have led to rejection of the loan applications within stipulated time.
+- (d) Banks / financial institutions should verify the loan applications within a reasonable period of time.
+If additional details / documents are required, they should intimate the borrowers immediately. - (e) In case of all categories of loans irrespective of any threshold limits, including credit card applications, the lenders should convey in writing, the main reason/reasons which, in the opinion of the bank after due consideration, have led to rejection of the loan applications within stipulated time.